turingschool/curriculum/tutorials/controllers/render_and_redirect.markdown

 ## Redirect

-We use `redirect_to` when we want to spawn a new request.
+Use `redirect_to` to spawn a new request.

 Why care about a new request?
 When a user submits data it comes in as a `POST` request.
 If we successfully process that data we likely next display them the data they just created.
 If they wrote an article and click *SAVE*, then we'd probably show them that article.
 We could display the article using `render` in the same `POST` that sent us the data.

 But, what's going to happen if they hit refresh?
 Or click a link, then use their browser's *BACK* button?
 They'll get a pop-up from the browser: "Submit form data again?"
 Do they push yes?
 No?
-Will yes create a duplicate article?
-Will no somehow mess up the old article?
+Will clicking *yes* create a duplicate article?
+Will clicking *no* somehow mess up the old article?
 It's confusing for the user.

 Instead, when you successfully store data you want to respond with an HTML redirect.
 That will force the browser to start a new request.
 In our scenario, we'd redirect to the `show` action for the new article.
 They could refresh this page, navigate forward then back, and it would all be normal `GET` requests -- no warning from the browser.